shenlab-sinai/NGS-Data-Charmer/README.md

 This will create a conda environment called rnaseq_charmer.

-## Usage:
+## Usage on a local machine:

-Copy the config.yaml and Snakefile to your RNA-seq project directory.
+Copy the config.yaml, run_snakemake.sh and Snakefile to your RNA-seq project directory.
 This directory should also contain a directory called 'fastq' wherein all the fastq files have been placed.
 Make the required changes to the config.yaml file.

-Next, to activate the environment 'rnaseq_charmer', type the following:
+Next, simply type `sh run_snakemake.sh` or `nohup sh run_snakemake.sh &` (to run in background).

+## Usage on an LSF cluser:

+Copy the config.yaml, run_snakemake_cluster.sh, cluster.json and Snakefile to your RNA-seq project directory.
+Again, this directory should also contain a directory called 'fastq' wherein all fastq files are placed.
+Make the required changes to the config.yaml and cluster.json file.

+Next, simply type `nohup sh run_snakemake_cluster.sh &` (to run in background).

+## Additional Snakemake options:

+You can also customize the run_snakemake.sh and run_snakemake_cluster.sh according to your own needs.
+You might want to change the number of cores snakemake uses.
+Or you might want to do a dryrun.
+To access the additional options available in snakemake, type

 `source activate rnaseq_charmer`

-Once the environment is activated, you are now ready to run the pipeline!
-Simply type `snakemake --snakefile Snakefile` or `nohup snakemake --snakefile Snakefile &` (to run in background).
-To access the additional options available for snakemake (setting the number of cores for instance), type `snakemake --help`.
+followed by

+`snakemake --help`